- All packaging materials produce Greenhouse Gases (GHG) emissions and waste, even if they are biodegradable or compostable.

 Reduce material consumption as much as possible.
 Conduct a waste audit and set an annual target.

-Ask shipping companies to review how much, and what type of, packaging they use per artwork.
+Ask shipping companies and other suppliers to review how much, and what type of, packaging they use.

 Read Ki Culture's Waste & Materials Ki Book.